SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/matching-data.md

 measurement(564135,DMG MORI - DMF 600,ActCycle,ActCycle,*false*)

-If the value is *false*, the calculation can be continued with an old value for the quality, whereas if the value is *true*, the calculation is performed only once, if the quality value was the last missing part for the calculation.
+If the value is *false*, the calculation can be continued with an old value for the Quality, whereas if the value is *true*, the calculation is performed only once, if the quality value was the last missing part for the calculation.

 #### Providing fixed values for inputs & KPIs